gatsbyjs/gatsby/docs/docs/glossary/build.md

 For larger teams or larger projects, you may want to use a continuous deployment approach to create builds.
 Each CD/CI service works slightly differently.
 Almost all of them, however, use the contents of a Git repository to build your site.

 Gatsby Cloud, for example, integrates with [GitHub](https://github.com/), and a number of hosted [content management systems](/docs/glossary#cms).
-Gatsby Cloud creates a new build after every commit, although you can also trigger a build manually.
+Gatsby Cloud creates a new build after every commit or content change, although you can also trigger a build manually.

 ### Using Gatsby <abbr>CLI</abbr>